tanush077/Query_Assistant/Contributing.md

 ### Reporting Bugs

-If you encounter a bug in GUIApplication, we appreciate your help in making it better.
+If you encounter a bug in QueryAssistant, we appreciate your help in making it better.
 Please follow these steps:

-1. Check the [issue tracker](https://github.com/your-username/GUIApplication/issues) to ensure the bug hasn't already been reported.
+1. Check the [issue tracker](https://github.com/your-username/QueryAssistant/issues) to ensure the bug hasn't already been reported.
-2. If the bug isn't already reported, [open a new issue](https://github.com/your-username/GUIApplication/issues/new) with a clear description of the bug, including steps to reproduce it.
+2. If the bug isn't already reported, [open a new issue](https://github.com/your-username/QueryAssistant/issues/new) with a clear description of the bug, including steps to reproduce it.

 ### Contributing Code